Adityamineni258/Adityamineni258/README.md

 ## Projects

 -   **Karna: The AI Mental Health Friend:** Built using Gemini.
-This project aims to provide a supportive AI companion for mental well-being.
-[Link to Repository] *(If you have a public repo, add the link here)*
+This project aims to provide a supportive AI companion for mental well-being. [https://github.com/Adityamineni258/karna]
 -   **Empowering Survivors:** A web application built using HTML, CSS, JavaScript, React, and Firebase.
-This project focuses on creating a platform for survivors.
-[Link to Repository] *(If you have a public repo, add the link here)*
+This project focuses on creating a platform for survivors. [https://github.com/Adityamineni258/Empowering-Survivors]

 ## Let's Connect!